Friday’s Transactions, Writethru | Federal News Network

 NEW YORK JETS — Released LB James Burgess.

-PHILADELPHIA EAGLES — Waived CBs Trevor Williams and Michel Jacquet, DE Matt Leo, TE Caleb Wilson and DT T.Y.
+PHILADELPHIA EAGLES — Waived CBs Trevor Williams and Michel Jacquet, DE Matt Leo, TE Caleb Wilson, S Grayland Arnold and DT T.Y.
 McGill.
 Signed CB Craig James to one-year contract extension.

 PITTSBURGH STEELERS — Waived WR Anthony Johnson from injured reserve with a settlement.